Photo of Dr Jude Fransman

 Please note, as part of my commitment to decolonising international development, I will be referring all invitations to speak or undertake advisory/consultancy work to expert colleagues based in organisations in the global South.

-Current research and appointments:
+Current research, consultancies and appointments:

 2023: Commissioned by the British Academy to develop a discussion paper on community engagement in the planning, implementation and assessment of social and cultural infrastructures

-2023: Senior Consultant supporting the Young Foundation to identify social action from their Peer Action Collective programme on youth violence in the UK
+2023: Consultant supporting the Young Foundation to identify social action from their Peer Action Collective programme on youth violence in the UK

-2022-2026: Portfolio Award Panel and Advisory Group Member (UKRI’s Community Research Networks Funding Call):https://www.ukri.org/news/networks-to-strengthen-publics-role-in-research-and-innovation/
+2022-2026: Portfolio Award Panel and Advisor (UKRI’s Community Research Networks Funding Call):https://www.ukri.org/news/networks-to-strengthen-publics-role-in-research-and-innovation/

-2021-2022: Senior Consultant supporting the Institute of Community Studies with a scoping study for UKRI's Public Engagement Unit on mechanisms for engaging communities in Research and Innovation
+2021-2022: Consultant supporting the Institute of Community Studies with a scoping study for UKRI's Public Engagement Unit on mechanisms for engaging communities in Research and Innovation

 2021-: Committee member for The Hidden REF (https://hidden-ref.org) responsible for the 'Contexts' Panel (Community Building and Citizen Science)